 What’s the difference between customer experience and customer satisfaction?

 Customer experience surveys relate to a specific event or touch point that your customers have recently experienced.
 For example, the product purchase process.
-Whereas customer satisfaction measure a customers average happiness with your brand in relation to a recent to a series of similar or identical touch points.
+Whereas customer satisfaction measures a customers average happiness with your brand in relation to a recent to a series of similar or identical touch points.

 This is to say, customer experience surveys provide insight into how your customers feel at a specific point in time about a specific event.
 Customer satisfaction surveys (CSAT surveys) allow you to benchmark customer attitudes to those experiences over time.